wfdb/wfdb.github.io/index.md

 Signal file formats for physiologic waveforms are currently very scattered, and oftenly proprietary, closed-sourced, and application specific for their owning institutions.
 WFDB will always be open-source and continually developed for the benefit of the wider community.
 Its usage is not tied to any proprietary or paid software packages, platforms, or vendors.

-PS: If you know of a better format for physiologic wavforms, [tell us](#questions-and-contact).
+PS: If you know of a better format for physiologic waveforms, [tell us](#questions-and-contact).

 ## About Us